Randy Cassingham created This is True in 1994. It’s the oldest entertainment email publication on the Internet, and is still publishing every week.

 This is True retells strange-but-true stories from “legitimate, mainstream” news outlets from around the world, each capped with a humorous, ironic, or opinionated comment (and, with luck, some combination of the three).
 On their own, the stories are pretty entertaining.
 But when you read the stories over time, certain themes start to emerge, and suddenly you realize there’s a bigger picture.
 A really big picture: a new understanding of humanity begins to emerge.
 Yes, True is entertaining, but it’s also truly thought-provoking.
 Both the fragility and the power of the individual becomes clearer.
 And you’ll realize that some stories only look amusing — and you’ll realize you’re actually angry!
 But it’s anger with a purpose: you’ll see you have the power to stand up and demand change.
 It’s why so many subscribers say they’ll subscribe for life.

 Each week’s column consists of 10 or more odd stories, each with its own “slug” (title) and “tagline” (comment).
-There are two versions: a “Premium” (paid) edition with all of the stories, and a free edition with four stories.
-But it doesn’t stop there: each issue — whether Premium or free — also includes a Headline of the Week; an “Author’s Notes” section that discusses one of the issues raised in more detail, notes updates or corrections, and/or letters from readers; the extremely popular “Honorary Unsubscribe” (a brief obituary of someone interesting who perhaps even had a huge impact on your life — yet you may never have heard of them); and various other features.
+There are two versions: a “Premium” (paid) edition with all of the stories, and a free edition with five stories.
+But it doesn’t stop there: each issue — whether Premium or free — also includes a Headline of the Week; usually an “Author’s Notes” section that discusses one of the issues raised in more detail, notes updates or corrections, and/or letters from readers; the extremely popular “Honorary Unsubscribe” (a brief obituary of someone interesting who perhaps even had a huge impact on your life — yet you may never have heard of them); and various other features.